 Mother – I’m right ya? (laughed) why else would they laugh at you, hey?

+What do you think of the mother’s response?
+How do you think it might impact the child?
 What will be the long-term consequences of this short interaction?

 Let’s explore the initial story – the child spoke up and told his teacher something he believed was true (the content is irrelevant); the children laughed; he was upset and cried.